Sheila Kitzinger 2015-16 Programme Events

 Female Genital Mutilation

 This event in February 2016 provided an opportunity to share findings from research on a small Green Templeton College grant led by Sharon Dixon, Lisa Hinton and Green Templeton College research fellow Louise Locock, and supported by Brenda Kelly, lead clinician for the Oxford Rose clinic.
 The aim was to share experience and progress in this field and to develop an agenda for further research .

 Participants included members of community groups, people working in clinical services, multi-agency team workers (police, social services and community outreach workers), legal experts, members of charitable organisations, and academics.
 The seminar included a dance and song performance by Diasporan Hands, a group of Sierra Leoneans living in the UK, working to empowering women and girls through awareness raising, advocacy, and direct support.

-The meeting took place at Green Templeton College, Oxford on February 27 2016, entitled: FGM: where have we got to?
+The meeting took place at Green Templeton College, Oxford on February 27 2016 and a workshop report was produced called FGM: where have we got to?
 And what comes next?

 In 2020, a follow-on project from this event was published in the British Journal of General Practice authored by Sharon Dixon, Lisa Hinton and Sue Ziebland called Supporting patients with female genital mutilation in primary care: a qualitative study exploring the perspectives’ of GPs working in England.